‘The Young And The Restless’ Recap For Thursday: Billy Crashes And Burns

 Ashley (Eileen Davidson) surprised Victor (Eric Braeden) at the Ranch.
 She wanted to visit her ex-husband before the hustle and bustle of Nikki’s (Melody Thomas Scott) gala.
 They discussed Abby (Melissa Ordway) and Victor’s successes.
 Then, Ashley went to The Grand Phoenix, and she talked to Billy.
 Ashley didn’t lecture her brother, but she did tell him that she felt bad for Victoria and their children.
 Billy admitted that he no longer wanted to follow in John Abbott’s footsteps.

-Jack stopped by the Ranch to visit Victor.
+Jack also stopped by the Ranch to visit Victor.
 He relayed that he’d checked on Victoria.
 Victor advised Jack to get Billy straightened out, and Jack asked Victor not to trash Billy in front of the kids.
-Then, Victor dropped the bombshell that Billy had tried to run down Adam (Mark Grossman) on Jack, and he advised Jack to let Billy fail.
-Jack felt that Billy needs mental help, but Victor claimed that Billy is spoiled and isn’t a man yet.
+Then, Victor dropped the bombshell that Billy had tried to run down Adam (Mark Grossman), and he advised Jack to let Billy fail.
+Jack felt that Billy needed mental help, but Victor claimed that Billy was spoiled and wasn’t a man yet.
 Victor hoped that Billy would hit rock bottom and learn something.